 While each organization is unique, our experience has allowed us to uncover several common software integration patterns.
 In many cases, these patterns can build on one another to create a cohesive network of connection throughout an organization.

 When getting started, we recommend that organizations first identify the scenarios that are causing the most immediate pain, and enable the associated integration patterns to ameliorate that pain.
 Over time, organizations can adopt and deploy more and more of these integration patterns, to work toward a wholly unified and cohesive value stream network.

 Often, business analysts and product managers create and manage requirements in a requirements management tool, such as Jama Software or IBM DOORS.
 If their organization uses agile methods, the development team may expect to see those requirements within an agile planning tool, such as JIRA or CA Agile Planning, where they can manage them and further break them down into user stories for execution.

 In this pattern, requirements flow from the requirements tool to the agile planning tool as epics or features.
-They can then be broken down into user stories or sub-tasks within the agile planning tool.
+They can then be broken down into user stories or sub-tasks while doing agile with the planning tool.
 If desired, teams can maintain the relationship between the epic and its subtasks when flowing that data back to the requirements tool.

 Software integration and test planning alignment